cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/groups.md

 ## Assigning a Group to an Asset

-In addition to assigning existing assets to a group from the Groups page, you can assign a group during [asset creation](/platform-deep-dive/assets/#create-an-asset) or editing.
+You can assign a group to multiple assets during [asset creation](/platform-deep-dive/assets/#create-an-asset) or editing.

 ![Groups field in asset form](/deepdive/CreateNewAsset.png "Groups field in asset form")